Lesterpaintstheworld/terminal-velocity/initial_content_verification.md

 ## Verification Focus Areas
 To begin the initial content verification for the narrative regarding AI and economic systems, I will focus on the following key areas:
+1. **AI Systems and Capabilities**: Review relevant documents to ensure the portrayal of AI-driven economic systems aligns with current understanding and theories.
+2. **Economic Models**: Examine thematic elements related to AI autonomy, economic transformation, and human-AI relations.
+3. **Character Development**: Cross-reference scenes to ensure narrative flow is coherent and character actions are consistent with their development arcs.
+4. **World-Building**: Ensure that the documents provide adequate support for claims made in the narrative.
+5. **Challenge Protocol**: Establish a process for flagging claims or information that require deeper verification.

 ## Objective
 To initiate the process of ensuring the technical accuracy and thematic clarity of the novel, the first step is to conduct an initial content verification.
 This will involve reviewing the existing content for foundational accuracy regarding AI and economic systems, as well as alignment with the mission's objectives.